SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 - If the symbol is a **small letter**, Lina gets a **70% discount**, which means that you must decrease the money she has by 30% of the numeric representation of the symbol from  the ASCII table.
 - If the symbol is **"`%`"**, Lina makes a **purchase** that decreases her money in half.
 - If the symbol is **"`*`"**, Lina **withdraws money from her debit card** and adds 10 lv. to her available funds.
-- If the symbol is **different from all of the aforementioned**, Lina just makes a purchase without discount, and in this case you should simply subtract the value of the symbol from the ASCII table from her available funds.
+- If the symbol is **different from all of the aforementioned**, Lina just purchases without discount, and in this case, you should simply subtract the value of the symbol from the ASCII table from her available funds.

 If a certain value of her purchases is **higher** than her current available funds, Lina **DOES NOT** make the purchase.
 Lina's funds **cannot be less than 0**.